attempt no. 3

 after writing my written story quickly, i thought about what to do my visual narrative story on for a good week with no success. then a day or two before i had a weightlifting competition that weekend, it hit me.

-i had very little time to plan but i had a vision and asked one teammate to be my subject, knew (kind of) what i wanted the message to be, and had some rough ideas for photos in my mind. no sketches, no storyboarding, no notes, just running off the ideas in my head, lived experience, and good vibes.
+i had very little time to plan but i had a vision and asked one teammate to be my subject, knew (kind of) what i wanted the message to be, and had some rough ideas for photos in my mind. no sketches, no storyboarding, no notes, just running off the ideas in my head, lived experience, anxiety, caffeine, and good vibes.

 i did know how to design editorial-style books and zines [and this would be easy to submit digitally]. i didn’t consider anything else; i’ve been obsessed with designing books since the beginning.